accounts-payable icon

 Supplier portal basics

-• Vendor onboarding
+• Vendor onboarding with Canadian tax compliance

-• Electronic invoice submission
+• Electronic invoice submission with GST/HST handling

-• Payment disputes – submission & tracking
+• Payment dispute management — submission and tracking

 • Procurement, after sourcing and solicitations